microsoft/InnerEye-Inference/README.md

 #### Start

-To test DICOM image segmentation of a file - first create `Tests/TestData/HN.zip` containing a zipped set of the test DICOM files in `Tests/TestData/HN`.
+To test DICOM image segmentation of a file, first create `Tests/TestData/HN.zip` containing a zipped set of the test DICOM files in `Tests/TestData/HN`.
 Then assuming there is a model `PassThroughModel:4`, issue this command:

 ```
 curl -i \